 So, when might the ads turn a good experience with a reader into a bad one?

 Being a blogger, I also visit lots of blogs almost daily to learn and research, both personally and professionally.
 Probably my most-used place to hunt up data is via Pinterest.
 Pinterest is an amazing search engine.
 After all these years, it’s still a fav used by millions, 24/7.
 There, you can easily find Pins connected to loads of websites with information on nearly any topic.

 It’s so easy to use.
 You just find a Pin, click it and you’ll be whisked away to the blog it’s connected with, housing the information reflected in the Pin.

 The trouble starts when you arrive at the blog and realize it’s not only housing the information you seek, but also a staggering amount of advertisements.
 Some are so ad-congested you can’t read more than a few lines before the content is broken up by ad after ad.
 Worse, there are ads that pop-up, as you pass through the content.
 Some won’t allow you to continue until you find the option to close it, which is often cleverly (and annoyingly) camouflaged.
 Is this to slow your process?
 I think so.
 I’m guessing it’s an ad-designers attempt to slow your exit, hoping to change your mind on investigating the ad further.

-It comes across like a used-car salesman barring the exits to the car lot, in hopes you’ll buy something before escaping.
+It comes across like a used-car salesman barring off the exits to the car parking lot, hoping you’ll buy something before escaping.